 - Sharing Options – Greg recommends that you allow everything out of the gate, with the notable exception of “video responses” (which can get a little off-color sometimes).
 The reason for this is that Youtube factors active commenting and discussion as a factor for the organic ranking of your video.
 So egging on a comment troll, within reason, isn’t always a bad thing.

 Additional Video SEO Pro Tips

 Greg’s action packed talk included a wide range of other tips and tricks.
 Some of his other highlighted recommendations include:

-- Video Sitemap – Help Google better index your website (details and instructions).
+- Video Sitemap – Help Google better index your website

 - Playlists – Use the “playlist” function on Youtube to group your videos into specific themes for easier customer discoverability.